WellthCare

 A benefits-grade checklist you can use in an RFP

-If you’re standardizing devices, defining BYOD minimums, or evaluating telehealth vendors, this checklist keeps the conversation anchored to outcomes and governance.
+If you’re standardizing devices or defining BYOD minimums, use this checklist.
+It keeps the conversation anchored to outcomes and governance.

 The one question that keeps you out of trouble